 The NZ Ministry of Transport (MOT) commissioned a consortium featuring ViaStrada to identify all the costs imposed by the domestic transport system on the wider New Zealand economy and the countervailing burdens, including charges faced by transport system users.
-ViaStrada was given the task of investigating the costs of "transport-related accidents", particularly focusing on costs to road users (ViaStrada 2022).
-The study included calculating estimates of the total and average (social) costs per year, based on willingness-to-pay (WTP) to avoid pain, grief and suffering associated with these incidents.
+ViaStrada was given the task of investigating the costs of transport-related accidents, particularly focusing on costs to road users (ViaStrada 2022).
+The study included calculating estimates of the total and average (social) costs per year, based on willingness-to-pay (WTP) to avoid pain, grief and suffering associated with accidents.

-Conventional road crash costs involving motor vehicles were calculated using CAS data and standard underreporting factors; collectively across all modes this totalled \$5.6 billion per year.
+Conventional road accident costs involving motor vehicles were calculated using CAS data and standard under-reporting factors; collectively across all modes this totalled \$5.6 billion per year.
 An interesting exercise was in comparing how these costs were allocated by travel modes, with three different methods used as described in Table 1.
-The differences in these were particularly

-- 1 evident when comparing the calculated costs for motor - 2 vehicle crashes involving pedestrians and cyclists. - 3
+The differences in these were particularly evident when comparing the calculated costs for motor vehicle accidents involving pedestrians and cyclists.